meta-llama/llama-stack/docs/source/references/llama_cli_reference/index.md

 # llama (server-side) CLI Reference

-The `llama` CLI tool helps you setup and use the Llama Stack.
-It should be available on your path after installing the `llama-stack` package.
+The `llama` CLI tool helps you set up and use the Llama Stack.
+The CLI is available on your path after installing the `llama-stack` package.

 ## Installation